fsprojects/Rezoom.SQL/doc/Tutorial/README.md

-﻿# Tutorial
+# Tutorial

 This tutorial will get you up and running with [Rezoom.SQL](https://github.com/rspeele/Rezoom.SQL).
 In just a few minutes, you'll be writing statically typed SQL in your program and running it on a SQLite database.

-You'll need [Visual Studio 2017](https://www.visualstudio.com/downloads/) -- the free Community Edition is fine.
+You'll need [Visual Studio 2015 or 2017](https://www.visualstudio.com/downloads/) -- the free Community Edition is fine.

 Make sure you check the box for "F# language support" in the installer.